trambarhq/relaks-starwars-example/README.md

 ## Next step

 Well, that's it!
 This example is fairly crude.
-It doesn't show all information available through swapi.co.
+It doesn't show all information available through swapi.dev.
 The back button doesn't work as one expects.
 In the [follow up example](https://github.com/trambarhq/relaks-starwars-example-sequel), we'll develop it into something that better resembles a production web-site.